gardener-attic/potter-controller/docs/docs/helm-example/_index.md

       - atomic                             # Currently only atomic is supported.
       catalogAccess:                       # Catalog specification where the Helm chart can be found:
         chartName: "karydia"               # Name of the Helm chart
-        repo: "sap-incubator"              # Name of the Helm chart repository
+        repo: "incubator"                  # Name of the Helm chart repository
         chartVersion: "0.3.1"              # Helm chart version to be deployed

   - id: mongodb                            # The second application within this Cluster-BoM